How anyone can lead a successful procurement negotiation

 You can almost guarantee that the supplier will spend significant time and effort learning your essential business requirements, your fundamental interests, what you’re seeking, and even your personality style.

 They will research to the fullest extent to determine why you are seeking their product.
 Is this something new intended to streamline manual processes?
 Is it replacing an existing SaaS product that isn’t working out?
 Has a current supplier proposed contractual changes that are unfavorable?

 Consider what your supplier might be doing to prepare for negotiations with you.
 Understanding this will help you approach the procurement negotiation prepared and with empathy.
 Making this an ongoing practice will build strategic supplier relationships.

 The advantages of negotiation in procurement: Everyone wins

-Becoming the best at the best and final offer means that everyone must win.
+Reaching the final offer means everyone must win.
 Learning to create or enhance a well-researched, adequately planned, flexible, and empathetic negotiation process will bring many advantages to you and your organization.

 For new negotiators, having a knowledgeable partner in your corner can save your company money and time and create a repeatable, fair SaaS purchasing process.
 Vendr’s team reviews and negotiates hundreds of deals on behalf of clients, giving companies specific insight into the pricing, customer data, and opportunities available to buy SaaS at a fair price.